drio/next-gen-deck/README.md

 Now we are ready to use the frontend.

-Make sure that [wedis](https://github.com/nicolasff/webdis) is up and running and fire up your favorite browser, and point it to the index.html in the frontned directory.
+Make sure that [wedis](https://github.com/nicolasff/webdis) is up and running and fire up your favorite browser.
+Now point it to the index.html in the frontend directory.

 You should see the dotplot of the % of dups for your data.
 Click any of the bams (dots) and detail metrics for that bam will show up.
+Repeat as necessary.

 ## TODO